futakw/DensityAwareCalibration/README.md

 # Structure of this repository
 - density_aware_calib.py: Our method is here.
-- utils: Some codes imported from others, and modified.
+- utils: Some codes imported from other repos and modified.
     - Evaluation codes, ETS: from https://github.com/zhang64-llnl/Mix-n-Match-Calibration
     - SPL: from https://github.com/kartikgupta-at-anu/spline-calibration